 Australian Capital Territory

-The ACT Rural Fire Service advises you to:
+The ACT Emergency Services Agency advises you to:

-- Monitor the fire and weather situation in any way you can: through
+- Monitor the fire and weather situation through your local radio station,

 No further warnings will be issued for this event, but the situation will